Lightspace-Official/Lightfinder/README.md

 v2.0 is coming!
 This release will come with a new number of features:
  * Auto update detection
  * More words than ever
- * **Search feature**, if word is not found v2.0 may be released in the next weeks or maybe even months, we will pin the date if it is definite.
+ * **Search feature**, if word is not found. <br/>
+ v2.0 may be released in the next weeks or maybe even months, we will pin the date, if it is definite.

 ## How to Use
 1. Download the installer from the [Lightfinder website](https://bit.ly/lightfinder).